copsTvFan/cops-episode-guide/guide.md

 Aired 2017-10-16.

-"It’s Nothing Personal"
+"It's Nothing Personal"

-- It’s a reunion of sorts when the police catch up to a familiar face.
+- It's a reunion of sorts when the police catch up to a familiar face.
-- Emotions run high after a man’s mistress starts problems with his wife.
+- Emotions run high after a man's mistress starts problems with his wife.
 - Officers have trouble getting a straight answer from a suspicious duo.

 ## S30E19